 You also want to have an everyday spending pot so that you do not feel the urge to cash out your investments every time you need to buy groceries or hang out with friends.

 More importantly, it is crucial to consider your wider financial position before investing in the stock market.
 This might include paying off outstanding debts, such as a credit card bill or personal loan.
-Suppose you have £4,000 outstanding on a credit card charging interest at 19%, it will cost you £760 a year to pay back the debt.
+Suppose you have £4,000 outstanding on a credit card charging interest at 19%.
+It will cost you £760 a year to pay back the debt.
 Your investments are unlikely to match this return, so it might be wise to pay off the credit card debt and other expensive debts before investing.

 Once your finances are in order, you can invest as much or as little as you feel comfortable with.
 Most investment platforms and robo advisors will allow you to start investing with as little as £25 a month, and some even accept £1 a month.
-Investing small amounts regularly is known as 'drip-feeding' into your investment pot, and it can sometimes be better than investing a huge lump sum once.
+Investing small amounts regularly is known as “drip-feeding” into your investment pot, and it can sometimes be better than investing a huge lump sum once.

 Capital at risk.